Sampling Methods for Uncertainty Quantification

 Week 3-4 Module 2: MCMC Importance sampling and introduction to MCMC: Metropolis-Hastings

-Gibbs sampling, gradient-based MCMC (Langevin dynamics and MALA), and convergence diagnostics
+Gibbs sampling and convergence diagnostics

 Hamiltonian Monte Carlo fundamentals